chromato99/WiFi_Positioning_Server/README.md

 # WiFi_Positioning_Server
+Gachon Univefrsity Sensor and Wireless Network Class Term Project.<br>
-Experimental project for WiFi Positioning
+This is a project for the experimental implementation of WiFi Indoor Positioning technology.

+This is an app repository for server, and the client implementation can be found at the link below.<br>
 Client App : https://github.com/chromato99/WiFi_Positining

+# Tech Stack

+Node.js<br>
+MySQL